ritu777/Docsify.io/README.md

 Here we can check all files by using this command:

-- **ls :** ls is a Linux shell command that lists directory contents of files and directories.
+- **ls :** It is a Linux shell command that lists directory contents of files and directories.

 ![Alt text](ls.png)